jwutsetro/MBD_CAD/README.md

-# This GitHub page is still under construction.
-The trained models will only be made available after the publication of the work.

 # Computer-Aided Diagnosis of Skeletal Metastases in Multi-Parametric Whole-Body MRI
 Official Implementation of "Computer-Aided Diagnosis of Skeletal Metastases in Multi-Parametric Whole-Body MRI"